arpitbbhayani/articles/blogs/bayesian-average.md

 All the movies that are in top 10 have average score of 5 on 5 and have 1 or 2 ratings in totality.
 But are these really the top 10 movies?
 Nope.
 We can do a lot better than arithmetic mean.

-## Arithmetic Mean with Cardinality
-If cardinality is the issue we could try to patch things by considering not only the score but also the cardinality.
-This way we assign a score tuple `(average_score, ratings_count)` as the final score and we sort items in descending order.
-Thus in case of a tie of score the conflict will be resolved using number of ratings.

-IMAGE: score

-### Issues
-This solution tries to address the issue but fails to do a good job.
-Movie example:

-IMAGE: Movie example:

 ## Cumulative Rating
 We could assign the score as a summation of all the ratings received.